The account of Nepali meter is wealthy and

 Valmiki is considered the author of the

-great poem Ramayana, one of the oldest works and most important books of
+great poem Ramayana, single of the oldest works and most significant books of

 Hinduism.

-culture for his contribution to literature is very esteemed, and he is
+tradition for his contribution to writings is extremely respected, and he is

 is known as Adi Kavi in Nepali Literature?
 Title "Adi Kavi" in Nepal